ojas-kanotra/pwn.college_ojas/Pondering_Paths.md

 ```

 ### New Learnings
-We used the absolute path to run a file
+- Absolute paths start from the root directory (/) and provide the complete path to a file
+- Commands can be executed using their absolute path from any location
+- Absolute paths are unambiguous and always point to the same location regardless of current directory

 ### References
 None

 ---

-## Program and absolute paths
+## Program And Absolute Paths
 This challenge again required us to execute it by invoking its absolute path.
 We would have to execute the run file that is in the challenge directory that is, in turn, in the / directory

 ### Solution